RamSailopal/YottaDB-dashboard/README.md

 **/journals** - A list of journals currently active for the system showing filename and size in bytes

+**/blog** - The last 5 news feeds titles from the official YottaDB website blog

 # Stack setup